Code of Business Conduct for Directors, Officers and Employees

 Transactions must be supported by accurate and reasonably detailed documentation and recorded in the proper account.
 Best efforts are to be made to record transactions in the proper accounting time period.
 To the extent that estimates are necessary, they must be based on our good faith judgment and be supported by appropriate documentation.
 No payment or the related accounting entry may be approved or made with the intention or understanding that any part of the payment will be used for any purpose other than that described by the document supporting the entry or payment.

-If Plurilock receives inquiries from the Company’s independent audit firm, they will be responded to promptly, fully and accurately.
+If Plurilock receives inquiries from the Company’s independent accountant firm, they will be responded to promptly, fully and accurately.

 9. Use of Company Property